Home > Europe > Ireland > Dublin Layover Guide: What to Do on an Overnight or Long Stopover

 For more information: For more information, please click HERE to visit our private policy page.
 We can be reached at buzzinaroundtheworld@gmail.com

-Arriving in Dublin - Navigating the Airport and Getting to the City Centre
+Arriving in Dublin Airport: Getting to the City Centre During a Layover

 Clearing Passport Control - Dublin International Airport

-Dublin Airport, despite its size, was surprisingly efficient.
-As my bag was checked through to Chicago, I bypassed baggage claim and headed straight for passport control.
+Dublin Airport was surprisingly efficient.
+Since my bag was checked through to Chicago, I bypassed baggage claim and headed straight for passport control.
 The line moved quickly, and the border agent was friendly and efficient, asking only about the duration of my stay.

 Dublin International Airport - Ground Transportation